 Research Methods, Second Edition

-- applies a learning-through-practice approach, which encourages students to apply learned research methods to corresponding activities
+- applies a learning-through-practice approach, that encourages students to apply developing research skills to corresponding activities

 - incorporates contemporary examples from research by Canadian researchers

 —Kimberley Ducey, Associate Professor, Department of Sociology, University of Winnipeg